nevillemensur/osticket-prereqs/README.md

 - Create an Azure virtual machine windows 10, 4 vCPUs
 - Add your PC connection in Microsoft Remote Desktop
 - Enable Internet Information Services (IIS) WITH CGI
-- Install PHP manager
+- Download and install PHP manager
-- Install Rewrite module
+- Download and install Rewrite module
 - Create a directory folder in Windows C drive and label the folder PHP
-- Install PHP 7.3.8
+- Download and install PHP 7.3.8
-- Install C++
+- Download and install C++
-- Install My SQL server
+- Download and install My SQL server
 - Open (IIS) as an Admin
 - Register PHP from within IIS
 - Reload IIS (Open, stop, start server)